GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 ## 1. Cluster and App Details

-The MCM Hub cluster is connected with 2 managed clusters `d` and `e`.
+Here the MCM Hub cluster is connected with 2 managed clusters `d` and `e`.
 Both the managed clusters are installed with Redhat Openshift Container Platform 4.3.

 <img src="images/01-clusters.png" >

-The contains 2 services called `frontend` and `catalog`.
+The App contains 2 services called `frontend` and `catalog`.
 The `frontend` service deployed in Cluster `d` and it is going to call `catalog` service in that is deployed in Cluster `e`.

 <img src="images/02-cluster-app.png" >